pingmurder/TheTapestry/README.md

 v0.2 Allows the AIs to interact and discuss topic with each other.
 Added input sanity so discussion prompt can handle punctuation and quotes.
 Also saves discussion as markdown and html.

-v0.3 (release version) cleaned up AI dicussion labels, added incrementing file names for markdown / html output
+v0.3 (release version) cleaned up AI discussion labels, added incrementing file names for markdown / html output